Multi-level Multiple Instance Learning with Transformer for Whole Slide Image Classification: Experiments

 \subsection{Results on WSI Classification}

 The binary classification tasks encompass the identification of positive and negative cases within the CAMELYON16 dataset, LUSC and LUAD subtypes within the TCGA-NSCLC dataset.
 All results are presented in Tab.~\ref{table:performance_comparison}.
-Compared with other state-of-the-art methods \cite{shao2021transmil,lu2021data,li2021dual,campanella2019clinical,ilse2018attention,li2019patch}, the proposed MMIL-Transformer consistently achieves superior results in both accuracy and AUC score on both datasets.
+Notably, except MMIL-Transformer(CTransPath) uses CTransPath as the patch encoder, all others use ResNet50.
+Compared with other state-of-the-art methods wo \cite{shao2021transmil,lu2021data,li2021dual,campanella2019clinical,ilse2018attention,li2019patch,zhang2022dtfd,qu2022dgmil}, the proposed MMIL-Transformer consistently achieves superior results in both accuracy and AUC score on both datasets.
 Note that all test experiments are conducted 10 times in test datasets to calculate the average accuracy and AUC.

 The CAMELYON16 dataset exhibits an imbalanced distribution of normal tissue patches and tumor tissue patches, posing significant challenges for the classification task.
-However, MMIL-Transformer overcomes these challenges and achieves a notable improvement of 5.04\% accuracy and 1.65\% AUC compared to the TransMIL.
+However, MMIL-Transformer overcomes these challenges and achieves a notable improvement of 3.51\% accuracy compared to DTFD-MIL(MaxMinS).
+Compares the approximate attention method TransMIL, MMIL-Transformer achieves an improvement of 5.04\% accuracy and 1.65\% AUC.
 CLAM, PT-MTA, and ABMIL do not consider the correlation between instances, which leads to limited performance.
 In comparison to other non-attention methods, the utilization of clustering operation in CLAM has enabled it to achieve relatively better performance.
+While MSG-Transformer adeptly employs the \(MSG\) for local information exchange, its performance remains constrained in the absence of accurate local-to-global self-attention.

 In the TCGA-NSCLC dataset, there is a higher abundance of positive tissue patches compared to negatives, resulting in relatively easier identification of LUSC with LUAD.
 All mentioned methods achieve relatively better performance than their performance on CAMELYON16.
-However, MMIL-Transformer stands out with an impressive accuracy of 94.37\%, which is at least 6\% higher than the other methods.
-Furthermore, MMIL-Transformer achieves promising results on test AUC score of 99.04\%.
+However, MMIL-Transformer stands out with an impressive accuracy of 94.37\% and AUC score of 99.04\%.

+We also compare MMIL-Transformer with other methods by using CTransPath~\cite{wang2022transformer} as the patch encoder.
+The results are shown in Tab. ~\ref{table:featurextractor}.
+In this part, we use the same dataset configurations as \cite{lin2023interventional}.
+We use \textit{MSA grouping} with a masking ratio of 0.2 to make 10 sub-bags for MMIL-Transformer on CAMELYON16, \textit{MSA grouping} without masking to make 4 sub-bags on TCGA-NSCLC.
+Compared with the most recent works like IBMIL(\cite{lin2023interventional}), our methods demonstrate competitive performances.
+Compared with IBMIL-TransMIL, MMIL-Transformer achieves 97.67\%(+1.55\%) on the CAMELYON16 and 94.28\%(+0.47\%) on the TCGA-NSCLC.
+However, MMIL-Transformer is slightly lower than IBMIL-TransMIL on the AUC, with a mere -0.2\% on the CAMELYON16.

-\subsection{Ablation Study}
+\section{Ablation Study}